 - E-Mail –email@example.com

 - Use the CSDCAS Applicant Portal to apply

 - The GRE Code for Saint Mary's College for CSDCAS is 6970

 - CSDCAS Application Deadlines

-The application deadline is February 1.
+The application deadline is is January 15; all supporting materials must be received by February 1.
 If an applicant does not submit their on-line application prior to the deadline, they will no longer be able to apply to the program for that entry term.
 It is the applicant's responsibility to meet the deadline requirement.
 Please note that it may take several sessions in the CSDCAS applicant portal to complete the application.

 - All official transcripts MUST be sent to CSDCAS at the address below: